romain-louvet/GettingAndCleaningData/CodeBook.md

 Moreover, during the execution of this script two folders are created in the working directory:

-* rawdataset: contains the raw data ziped and unziped files
+* "rawdataset": contains the raw data zipped and unzipped files
-* tidydataset: contains the text outputs
+* "tidydataset": contains the text outputs

 The outputs at the end of the script are "tidydataset" loaded in R (required), "tidydataset.txt" (required) and "conv_rawtidy_names.txt" (not required).